KarnbirKhera/CUDA-Vector-Addition/README.md

 Vectorization actually decreases parallelism in this case, not because of the technique itself, but rather because to ensure all elements are computed and nothing more or less is done, we must launch n/4 threads.
 This means less threads, resulting in less warps, resulting in less blocks which means less blocks for the SM to switch to during stalls.

+But honestly while the logic checks out to me, the performance of vectorization versus the naive is so similar, one could conclude that both kernels perform at the same level.